-- 4. Outputs: Stereo line outputs for connecting to a monitor system.
-If working in mono, use the Left/Mono output - Aux In: 1/8" stereo input for connecting a smartphone, tablet, or other sound source.
+- Outputs: Unbalanced stereo line outputs for connecting to a monitor system.
+If you only have one speaker, use the Left/Mono output - 5.
+Aux In: 1/8" stereo input for connecting a smartphone, tablet, or other sound source.
 It plays through the outputs and headphone out - 6.
 Aux Level: Adjusts the volume of the Aux In - 7.
 MIDI: MIDI Input and Output for connecting to computer recording systems and triggering external sounds - 8.
 USB: USB device input for connecting the module to a PC, tablet, or smartphone. - 9.
 9V: Power input for the included power adapter - 10.
 Power switch: Hold for a few seconds to turn the power on or off